chiles v. salazar:

 why it matters now

-In 2019, Colorado passed a law called the Minor Conversion Therapy Law (MCTL).
-The law is pretty straightforward: it prohibits licensed therapists from practicing "conversion therapy" on minors – meaning they can't try to change a child's sexual orientation or how they see themselves as a boy or girl.
+In 2019, Colorado passed the Minor Conversion Therapy Law (MCTL).
+The law was straightforward: it prohibited licensed therapists from practicing "conversion therapy" on minors, meaning they couldn't try to change a child's sexual orientation or how they see themselves.

-The law doesn't apply to pastors, youth ministers, or religious counselors.
-It only regulates licensed mental health professionals – the same professionals who already have to follow professional standards to keep their licenses.
+The law didn't apply to pastors, youth ministers, or religious counselors.
+It only regulated licensed mental health professionals, the same professionals who already have to follow professional standards to keep their licenses.

-A therapist named Kaley Chiles, represented by ADF/the defense, is challenging this law.
-She claims that because her work involves talking to clients, and talking is protected by the First Amendment, Colorado can't tell her what she can or can't say in therapy sessions.
+A therapist named Kaley Chiles, represented by the Alliance Defending Freedom (ADF), challenged this law.
+She claimed that because her work involves talking to clients, and talking is protected by the First Amendment, Colorado couldn't tell her what she can or can't say in therapy sessions.

 Why This Case Should Matter To Every Parent

-Think about what that would mean in practice.
+Think about what that means in practice going forward.

 A therapist could promote their personal religious or political views to your child in session